 Carry a book.
-Because reading and travelling is a great combination, especially if you travel alone.
+Because reading and traveling is a great combination, especially if you travel alone.

 An extra copy of your passport and important documents.
 Also, Don’t forget to e-mail a copy to yourself.

 Always carry a lock.
-While travelling in Asia, use your lock rather than the one given by your guest house.
+While traveling in Asia, use your lock rather than the one given by your guest house.

 And last but not the least… Remember to PACK LIGHT!